Authored by Matthew Acho

 The Grid will also make use of High-Voltage Direct Current (HVDC), a highly effective cable transmission system.
 Placement of the new underground lines will be on existing rights-of-way, reducing cost and environmental impact.[xxv]
 Economic costs are also reduced in the long-run since HVDC cables and lines are much more insulated and thus less likely to lose as much electricity en-route to customers.[xxvi]
 Furthermore, underground lines are to be placed on both coast lines of the United States, a particularly apt placement due to the current security and monitoring systems already in place on either seaboard.

-With these improvements, the Clean and Secure Grid will lead to a much more secure and efficient electrical transmission system.
+With these improvements, the NAS will lead to a much more secure and efficient electrical transmission system.

 Structural Integrity and Threats to the Grid Itself